 Below are some questions that may help you dig a bit deeper in your work:

-If you had to do this again, with half as much resources what would you have done?
+If you had to do this again, with half as much resources, what would you do?

 Do you need to change your business model?
 Offer a digital instead of physical product?

-Are there products or offers not pulling their weight?
+Are there products or offers that are not pulling their weight?

-What systems feel clunky, too time consuming or are expensive to complete?
+What systems feel clunky, too time consuming or too expensive to complete?

 Does this give a new perspective on your business and how you could intentionally innovate and be a game-changer in your industry?